 By Carla Slater Kettrick

 Managing a company’s project portfolio is not unlike managing a client’s personal financial investment portfolio.
-A financial investment portfolio begins with developing a strategy to meet personal financial objectives.
+A financial investment portfolio begins with developing a strategy to meet personal financial objectives, which means investing in things that they feel will benefit them, from bitcoin to oil (click for more information on this).
 The strategy, whether the client is investing for growth or income, determines the mix of investments needed to achieve those objectives.
 The portfolio is then managed and assessed regularly to ensure that it remains aligned to achieve the desired outcomes.
 The same is true for project portfolio managment (PPM).
 PD-Trak Project Portfolio Management Software gives companies the necessary tools to manage their project portfolios more effectively.

 Companies that exercise effective PPM determine the right mix of projects within the portfolio to carry out the company’s strategy that will achieve the stated objectives.
 Their decisions as to which projects are included in the portfolio are critical in carrying out the organization’s strategy.
 All projects must support the strategy.
 As a result, all aspects of the portfolio are tied to the business strategy.